G.H.O.S.T!!!! FREE Storytelling / Preview concert

 4-H SPIN Clubs New Option For Young People

 A 4-H SPIN Club is a special interest club where five or more young people learn about a topic of interest.
 Topics vary and include interests such as nature, heritage arts, science, photography, gardening, shooting sports, and more.
 SPIN clubs are led by volunteers who have a passion and want to share their knowledge with young people.
 We are looking for adults that have a talent or interest that they are willing to teach to young people in local communities.
 We are planning now for SPIN clubs that will meet in the next 3-6 months.
 SPIN clubs are planned around the volunteers availability.
 Have a positive impact on the next generation of young people in your community by sharing your experience and knowledge in a subject area you are passionate about.
 Contact Emily Reiersgaard, Clay County 4-H Youth Development Specialist, at (816) 407-3490 or email firstname.lastname@example.org.
 SPIN Club flyer (PDF)

-Clay County Extension and the Clay County Senior Services have developed a partnership to help those in just such a situation.
+Are you raising a grandchild or other relative?
+Need support, information or resources?
+Clay County Extension, the Clay County Senior Services, and the Platte County Senior Fund have developed a partnership to help those in just such a situation.
 If you or someone you know is a grandparent, aunt or uncle raising children, contact the Clay County Extension Center at 816-407-3490 for more details on the “Northland Grandfamilies” program.
-Information about the monthly support group meetings can be found on the following link.
+View the information flyer (PDF) for general monthly support group meeting dates.
+For a current program flyer, contact 816-407-3490.